AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/docs/errors.md

 1. You are being throttled by your identity provider
 1. Your identity provider did not redirect back to your `redirectUri`.

-Note: If you are using a router, please make sure it does not strip the hash or auto-redirect while MSAL token acquisition is in progress.
-When possible it's best if your `redirectUri` page does not invoke the router at all.
+**Important**: If your application uses a router library (e.g. React Router, Angular Router), please make sure it does not strip the hash or auto-redirect while MSAL token acquisition is in progress.
+If possible, it is best if your `redirectUri` page does not invoke the router at all.

 #### Issues caused by the redirectUri page